juhayash/portfolio/README.md

   #### Description
-  - Implemented a reflex agent, considering various game state features and legal actions.
+  - Implemented a reflex agent, considering various game state features and legal actions in **Python**.
   - Created distinct strategies for offensive and defensive agents, including features like proximity to food, capsules, and ghosts, and game score dynamics.
   - Utilized a weighted scoring system to evaluate game states and determine optimal agent actions.